irizk/BIS15W2021_irizk/lab2/lab2_hw.md

 spring_8 <- c(36.80, 36.45, 33.15)
 ```

-4. Build a data matrix that has the springs as rows and the columns as scientists.
+4. Build a data matrix that has the springs as rows and the columns as scientists

 ```r
 spring_data <- c(spring_1, spring_2, spring_3, spring_4, spring_5, spring_6, spring_7, spring_8)